shirish93/shirish93.github.io/_failedprojects/blockchain.md

 **Beyond Legitimate Applications**

-Sadly, the only use cases where blockchain seemed truly beneficial were those facilitating the movement of capital outside legal frameworks.
+Sadly, the only use cases where blockchain seemed beneficial were those facilitating the movement of capital outside legal frameworks.
 This realization felt disheartening.
 At a time when advancements in machine learning and computer vision were burgeoning, my focus had shifted to a technology with limited practical applications.

 **The Future of Distributed Systems**

 While blockchain is an idea whose idea has come, and gone, distributed computing from a consumer perspective holds promise in other forms.
 Decentralized social media platforms like Mastodon offer alternatives to centralized social media.
-Unlike traditional platforms, Mastodon distributes storage of social media data among its various 'instances'.
+Unlike traditional platforms, Mastodon distributes storage of social media data among its different 'instances'.
 Disappointed by the the other approaches to decentralization, but heartened by the technically sound and socially optimistic crowd, I joined a Mastodon instance in early 2017 and continue to use it semi-occasionally.
 I'm a proponent in the 'open web' concept, and believe the ownership of data should ultimately belong to the users.
 The centralizing tendencies of the internet exist due to the massive economies of scale, but they don't necessarily align with user interest.